Youth Lacrosse Equipment Set | Lowest Price Guaranteed

 Helmet

 A no-brainer for kids’ lacrosse gear (pun intended), you want to look for a helmet that is vented, one piece for better vision, lighter weight and a fitting system which will allow for a customize fit.
-Make sure the helmet you choose is approved by NOCSAE, National Operating Committee on Standards for Athletic Equipment. -
+Make sure the helmet you choose is approved by NOCSAE, National Operating Committee on Standards for Athletic Equipment.
+This is one of the most important pieces of kids’ lacrosse equipment, so it’s better to spend the extra dollar here to ensure your child’s safety on the field.

 Arm pads